weikang2002/CS236_Fall2019/README.md

 python super_res_model.py --mode train
 ```

-To do super resolution with the model:
+To do super resolution for an image file with the model:
 ```
 python super_res_model.py --mode train --file image_file_name
 ```